prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 {% endhighlight %}

 For all other ad servers, replace `KEYWORD` in the preceding example with the appropriate macro for the ad server.
+(Refer to your ad server's documentation or consult with a representative for specific details regarding the proper macros and how to use them.)

 ### User Sync